TheStarAlight/eTraj.jl/docs/src/theory1_init_cond.md

 [^Ma_2024]: Y. Ma, H. Ni, and J. Wu, Attosecond ionization time delays in strong-field physics, Chin.
 Phys.
 B 33, 13201 (2024).
 DOI: [10.1088/1674-1056/ad0e5d](https://doi.org/10.1088/1674-1056/ad0e5d)

-The SFA-SPANE is applicable when the Keldysh parameter is small, and the non-adiabatic effect is insignificant, which corresponds to the small-``\ti`` case.
+The SFA-SPANE method is applicable when the Keldysh parameter is small, and the non-adiabatic effect is insignificant, which corresponds to the small-``\ti`` case.
 We expand the vector potential ``\AA(\ts)=\AA(\tr+\ii\ti)`` in the SFA-SPA around ``\ti=0``, up to the second order of ``\ti``:
 ```math
 \begin{equation}
     \AA(\tr+\ii\ti) = \AA(\tr) - \ii\ti\FF(\tr) + \frac12 \ti^2 \FF'(\tr) + o(\ti^2).
 \end{equation}
 ```
 Inserting Eq.
 (26) into the saddle-point equation in the SFA-SPA [Eq.
-(10)] gives
+(10)] leads to
 ```math
 \begin{equation}
     \kk(\tr)\cdot\FF(\tr) \approx 0